By Kerry Hale

 2. Bath screen or shower curtain

-Keep your bathroom dry with the addition of a bath screen or a shower curtain.
-While shower curtains have a lower upfront cost and are handy if you have small children, bath screens are easier to clean and will make your bathroom seem bigger, brighter and neater.
-Find out more about the benefits of bath screens vs shower curtains.
+Keep your bathroom dry with a bath screen or a shower curtain.
+Shower curtains have a lower upfront cost and are handy if you have small children, but they’re harder to keep clean and can look untidy.
+If you want a sleeker and more modern look, bath screens are easier to clean and will make your bathroom seem bigger, brighter and neater.